MPRlab/PitchSensing2025/README.md

 It saves the analysis results into an Excel spreadsheet for easy comparison with the known ("true") frequencies.

+The project also includes a genetic algorithm setup used to tune bitstream autocorrelation parameters (bitstream_autocorrelation_genetic_tuning.py)

 ---

 ## How It Works